Claire Trevett: Luxon throws Uffindell to the wolves to try to save him

 National's Christopher Luxon has effectively thrown his new MP Sam Uffindell to the wolves - and it may well end up saving him.

-After the news broke that Uffindell was kicked out of Kings College after beating up a third former when he was 16, Luxon told him to get out and front on it.
+After the news broke that Uffindell was kicked out of Kings College for beating up a third former when he was 16, Luxon told him to get out and front on it.

-Uffindell was told to do every media interview he was asked for.
+Uffindell was told to do every media interview he was asked to.
 The clear message: clean up your own mess.

 Then he was sent out to front a press conference on Tuesday morning where he took questions for a full 20 minutes until there were no more.